-Common names: large wild iris, fairy iris; groot wilde-iris (Afr); isiqungasehlati (Z)
+Common names: large wild iris, fairy iris (Eng.); groot wilde-iris (Afr); isiqungasehlati (Z)

-This well known indigenous large wild iris is commonly grown in gardens and used in large landscapes throughout the country.
-It is a perennial, evergreen plant which grows up to 1.5m in large clumps.
+This well known indigenous iris is commonly grown in gardens and used in large landscapes throughout the country.

-Dietes grandiflora is a perennial, evergreen plant which grows up to 1.5m in large clumps.
-The plants grow from underground rhizomes.
+Dietes grandiflora is a perennial, evergreen plant which grows up to 1.5 m, forming large clumps.
+The plant grows from underground rhizomes.

-The attractive flowers, held on erect slender stems about 1m in length, are large (about 100mm across) and are white with yellow nectar guides and outer tepals and violet central segments.
+The attractive flowers, held on erect slender stems about 1 m in length, are large (about 100 mm across) and are white with yellow nectar guides on the outer tepals and violet central segments.

 This plant is occasionally called the "Fairy Iris" because the fragile white petals not only look like fairy wings, but also have a tendency to disappear mysteriously overnight!